What Is Social Login and Is It Worth Implementing?

 - Less password reliance: Password fatigue is real, and besides the inherent vulnerability of password logins, the idea of remembering yet another password puts users off registering for additional sites.
 Social login means users don’t have to create and keep track of more credentials, lessening password fatigue and login failures.

-- Smarter user improvements: When users sign in to an app or site using their social network, site owners can analyse data from that platform to establish user preferences.
-Developers can then use this insight to create customisable user experiences and build features that are in demand.
+- Smarter user improvements: When users sign in to an app or site using their social network, site owners can analyze data from that platform to establish user preferences.
+Developers can then use this insight to create customizable user experiences and build features that are in demand.